paesas-upc/Deploy-AI-Agents-Docker/README.md

 ### Overview
 This repository (**paesas-upc/Deploy-AI-Agents-Docker**) focuses on showing how a **multi-agent AI system** can be packaged and deployed as a real service using modern tooling.
 The key idea is to expose an agent pipeline through an HTTP API so it can be triggered remotely (not only from a local script).

 At a high level, a client sends a request to the API, the backend runs the multi-agent workflow, and the system returns a structured response.
-A database can be used to persist messages/events.
+A database is used to persist messages/events.

 ### Tools used